All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 If those foundational interventions are in place and you want to explore peptides, work with a practitioner who understands both orthopedic pathology and peptide therapy.
 Many peptide practitioners lack orthopedic knowledge, and many orthopedic surgeons lack peptide knowledge.
 The ideal is someone who bridges both worlds or a collaborative relationship between an orthopedic specialist and a peptide-knowledgeable practitioner.

 Get appropriate imaging before starting.
 An MRI gives you a detailed picture of cartilage thickness, meniscal status, and soft tissue condition.
-This baseline lets you and your doctor assess whether peptide therapy is producing structural changes, not just subjective pain improvement.
+This baseline lets you and your doctor assess whether peptide therapy is producing structural changes, more than subjective pain improvement.

 Set realistic expectations.
 For early-stage OA with intact cartilage and primarily inflammatory symptoms, peptides may provide meaningful relief and potentially slow progression.
 For advanced OA with significant cartilage loss, peptides may improve pain and function to some degree by addressing soft tissue and inflammatory components, but they will not regenerate cartilage that is already gone.
 If you are bone-on-bone, joint replacement remains the definitive solution.